-Since Shania is a three legged dog, Sephy may sometimes overwhelm her when he gets over-excited.
+Since Shania is a three legged dog, Sephy may sometimes overwhelm her when he gets over-excited during play.
 I always make sure he does not get too rough with her.

 I manage the excitement level of all of my dogs, by throwing in many play-breaks.
 During a play-break, I call one dog over to me (the more food focused one), get her to do some simple commands, and reward her well for it.
-This usually gets the other dog to join in, so we do a brief group obedience session.
-These brief breaks help my dogs to refocus on me, calm down, as well as practice doing commands in the middle of play.
+This usually gets the other dogs to join in, so we do a brief group obedience session.
+These brief breaks help my dogs to calm down, refocus on me, as well as practice doing commands in the middle of play.

-I also institute a no-humping rule because it can be seen as a dominance move by other dogs (especially new dogs), and I do not want my Shiba practicing these types of behaviors.
+I also institute a no-humping rule, because it can be seen as a dominance move by other dogs (especially new dogs).
+I do not want my Shiba practicing these types of behaviors.
+The more he practices it, the more likely he is to repeat it; possibly in an inappropriate context.
 Shania also dislikes it, so humping is a time-out offense.

 Some people prefer to let the dogs “work it out for themselves”.